 Skincare Tips While Wearing A Protective Face Mask

 All around the world, people are learning what it feels like to wear personal protective equipment (PPE).
 While these protective measures help keep us safe and reduce the transmission of COVID-19, for many of us, especially healthcare professionals, wearing masks and face coverings has resulted in skin issues including irritation, breakouts, rashes, and bruising.
-The friction from the mask rubbing against our skin coupled with the warm, moist environment caused from our trapped breath can cause mild to severe skin irritation.
+The friction from the mask rubbing against our skin coupled with the warm, moist environment caused by our trapped breath can cause mild to severe skin irritation.
 Wearing masks is critical for keeping us safe and flattening the curve so how can we reduce the skin irritation many of us are experiencing?
 Read on for our tips!

 1. Cleanse With Intention